-- Thus, haemodialysis and other renal services are 2.24 under considerable pressure in some areas, and it is recommended that commissioners carry out needs assessments to estimate how many patients will need treatment over the coming years.
+Thus, haemodialysis and other renal services are 2.23 under considerable pressure in some areas, and it is recommended that commissioners carry out needs assessments to estimate how many patients will need treatment over the coming years.
 This will enable them, together with clinicians working in this area, to plan what services will be needed and the most appropriate configuration of those services, taking account of local priorities.
 Since 2004, the UK Renal Registry has been conducting annual national surveys on the provision of renal replacement therapy in the UK.
-It has collected data on incident and prevalent patients, the number of renal units and dialysis stations being utilised, and the facilities available in terms of the number of medical and some non-medical personnel involved (see www.renalreg.com).
+It has collected data on incident and prevalent patients, the number of renal units and dialysis stations being utilised, and the facilities available in terms of the number of medical and some non-medical personnel involved.
 PCTs and NHS trusts can use this data, local demographic information and international comparative data to support planning and to identify in local development plans the priorities for access, choice and equity.
 Future demand for RRT will vary in different areas according to the age, ethnic composition and levels of deprivation in their populations.
-See also: - the 'National Service Framework for Renal Services - part one: dialysis and transplantation' (www.dh.gov.uk/en/Publicationsandstatistics/ Publications/PublicationsPolicyAndGuidance/ DH_4070359); and - the UK Renal Registry's Ninth Annual Report 2006 (www.renalreg.com/Report%202006/).